Choose another writer in this calendar:

 From 1913 Andersson devoted himself entirely to writing.
 This was a disappointment to his father, who had hoped that his son would pursue a clerical career.
 Andersson's first book Kolarhistorier (1914) was followed by Kolvaktarens visor (1915).
 After completing a course in 1914-15 at Brunnsvik, a folk high school, Andersson published a collection of short stories, Det kallas vidskepelse (1916).
 During the year in Brunnsvik Andersson read widely, devouring Oscar Wilde's De profundis, Rabindranath Tagore's works, Bhagavadgita, and Rabelais.
 Reading Dostoevsky's Crime and Punishment and The Brothers Karamazov felt like a revelation to him.
 Based on these influences and religious feelings of sin and guilt, Anderson developed a personal Nietzschean philosophy, which gradually developed from biological materialism into a more religious world view.
 He also found his first influential supporters, Niklas Bergius, a teacher at Brunnsvik, and Richard Sandler, who later became a foreign minister.

-In De tre hemlösa and David Ramms arv Andersson returned to his childhood and youth, and outlined his world view in which suffering, hatred, and crime are only grotesque reflections of the higher spirit.
-The protagonist is David Ramm, the son of a poor tailor.
+De tre hemlösa and David Ramms arv was Andersson's return to his childhood and youth.
+It outlined his world view in which suffering, hatred, and crime are only grotesque reflections of the higher spirit.
+David Ramm,the protagonist, is the son of a poor tailor.
 He grows up with his brothers in a remote village plagued by religious fanaticism.
 David goes to sea, experiences his degradation in London, and is saved by a self-sacrificing prostitute.

-In 1917 Andersson hired to work as a journalist for the Ny Tid newspaper, which appeared in Göteborg.
+In 1917 Andersson was hired to work as a journalist for the Ny Tid newspaper, which appeared in Göteborg.
 After resigning in 1918 he returned to Gräsberg.
-In 1918 he married Olga (Turesson) Andersson, and settled in the small village of Gonäs, where his wife worked as teacher.
-However, his restless travelling continued - he visited his friends in Stockholm, Sigtuna, Brunnsvik, Gräsberg, Skattlösberg and other places. "... min kärlek is gammal och börjar bli grå, / och hittar ej vildhonung mera i natten." (from 'Visa' - my love is old and becoming grey / and finds no wild honey at night, anymore.)
-Andersson's financial situation did not improve although he received grants and contributed to several magazines.
+In 1918 he married Olga (Turesson) Andersson, the sister of the future composer and singer Gunnar Turesson.
+They settled in the small village of Gonäs, where Olga worked as teacher.
+However, Andersson's restless travelling continued - he visited his friends in Stockholm, Sigtuna, Brunnsvik, Gräsberg, Skattlösberg and other places.
+His lifestyle began to take its toll, or as he wrote in 'Visa' (Svarta ballader): "... min kärlek är gammal och börjar bli grå, / och hittar ej vildhonung mera i natten. - My love goes grey, nor findeth again / Sweet nectar in meads where the moonbeams quiver.
+(A Selection from Modern Swedish Poetry: Translated in the Original Metres, by C.D.
+Locock, 1929) Andersson's financial situation did not improve although he received grants and contributed to several magazines.